yarenbenhur/Comprehensive-Analysis-of-Air-Quality-in-New-York-City/Final_Project/Project_Proposal.md

 |start_date|	Date value for the start of the time_period|
 |data_value	|The actual data value for this indicator, measure, place, and time|
 |message|	Notes that apply to the data value|

+#### NYC Air Quality Real-Time Dataset:
+**Measurements (RT_flat.csv)**

+The data are hourly PM2.5 measurements, in micrograms per cubic meter of air.
+Measurements included are from monitors located along high-traffic corridors or neighborhood locations to assess PM2.5 concentrations in the immediate vicinity.
+The results shown may not be indicative of overall PM2.5 concentrations in the neighborhood.

+Times shown (starttime) are in eastern standard time and do not change based on daylight savings time.
+The measurements are an average of all the PM2.5 measurements during the given hour.
+For example, all measurements collected between 9:00 AM and 10:00 AM are averaged and stored as 9:00 AM.

 #### 4.2 Health Datasets: